marisha-g/M-DV-V2023/README.md

-# M-DV-V2023
-Source Code for Master Thesis in Data Science
+# Source Code for Master Thesis in Data Science: "Spatial Estimation of Depth to Bedrock using Borehole Data: A Gaussian Process Framework"